Murilo Bustamante: Sports accomplishments

 Murilo's grappling accomplishments include Championships at the World Class level, as well as appearances at the ADCC World Submission Wrestling Championships.
 In Brazilian Jiu-Jitsu, he has won The Mundials World Championships in 1999 and has won the Brazilian National Championship 4 times.

 In ADCC, he competed at the 88–98 kg in both 1999 and 2000, and the Absolute tournament in 1999.
 He managed a record of 3–2 with his losses coming by way of points over submission.

+Vale Tudo career

+Bustamante started in Vale Tudo in 1991 with the Desafio – Jiu-Jitsu vs. Luta Livre event.
+Bustamante fought Luta Livre representative Marcelo Mendes, defeating him by technical knockout due to injury 4:42 into the match.

+Bustamante returned to Vale Tudo in 1996, defeating Joe Charles by arm-triangle choke at Universal Vale Tudo Fighting 2 on June 24.
+Later that year, he competed in the MARS: Martial Arts Reality Superfighting tournament in Birmingham, Alabama, where he defeated Chris Haseman by corner stoppage and Juan Mott by submission to punches before facing the much larger Tom Erikson in the tournament final, which ended in a 40-minute draw.
+In September 1997, Bustamante defeated Jerry Bohlander by knockout via an upkick at Pentagon Combat in Rio de Janeiro, finishing the period with an undefeated record of 5 wins and 1 draw.

 UFC career

 Bustamante signed a four-fight deal with the UFC and faced Yoji Anjo in his promotional debut at UFC 25 on 14 April 2000.
 He won the debut via second-round submission.

 He then moved up to light heavyweight to face future champion Chuck Liddell at UFC 33 on 28 September 2001.
 He lost the fight via unanimous decision which was hotly contested.

 After the controversial loss, Bustamante decided to move back to middleweight division, receiving an immediate title shot against reigning champion Dave Menne at UFC 35 on 11 January 2002.
 He claimed the championship via second-round technical knockout.

 As the final fight of his contract and the first title defense, Bustamante faced Matt Lindland at UFC 37 on 10 May 2002.
 Lindland allegedly tapped to an armbar in the first round and referee McCarthy waved the bout off.
 Lindland immediately claimed that he did not tap out and McCarthy resumed the once-finished bout.
 Eventually, Bustamante submitted Lindland in the third round and successfully defended his title.

 Bustamante was offered a new contract by the UFC, with a permission to entertain other offers as a free agent.
 However, when finding out UFC had the best offer on the market and returned to negotiations with them, the organization had lowered their offer to a level preceding the Lindland fight.